The one thing that makes an amazing coach is to lead with compassion and to show this not only to your clients but also to yourself.

 - Subscribe to us on iTunes and leave a review.
-Android users can subscribe on Google Play so you never miss an episode!
+Android users can subscribe on Google Podcasts so you never miss an episode!

 - Stay in the loop for future podcasts by Clicking here and we will make sure you are the first to know when they are available plus other awesome bonuses too!

 - Email us at email@example.com with any questions fitness, nutrition, wellness or business that you would like us to give our 2 cents about!